 Everyone has core values.
 They’re the ‘north’ by which you set your moral compass, the guiding light by which you make any difficult decision.
-Core values might be something like, ‘always tell the truth,’ ‘do no harm,’ or ‘violence is always wrong.’
+Core values might be something like, always tell the truth, do no harm, or violence is always wrong.

 I believe, for example, that the absolute inalienable right of a human being to decide what happens to their own body is a necessity for a civilised society.
 An anti-choice crusader, on the other hand, probably feels with an equal level of conviction that compelling a woman to give birth against her will is morally justified because abortion is always wrong.

 But what I want to focus on in this post is the core values of a relationship, rather than an individual.
 If you have a partner or partners, do you know what yours are?
 Does your idea of the core values of your relationship match your partner’s?
 If not, consider discussing it with your partner.
 Knowing the central tenets crucial to your partnership is vital for a happy and harmonious relationship.
-Ideally, you should be able to name just two or three things that make up the ‘bottom line.’
+Ideally, you should be able to name just two or three things that make up the “bottom line.”
 They will be different in every relationship depending on the set-up and the individual histories and baggage of the people involved.

 Ours are, simply, as follows:

 - NO LIES.
 We do not lie to each other.
 This includes little white lies and lies by omission as well as big, bare-faced lies.

 - NO DOUBLE STANDARDS.
 Any agreement we make in our relationship applies absolutely equally to both of us.